Tag Archive | lettuce

 • detailed records for future reference

 Perhaps you’ve chosen lettuce, arugula, and ‘Black Magic’ kale seeds for your first project.
 You’ll need clean cell packs or pots, fresh seedling mix, and at least one flat to keep them in.
 You might already have used pots and flats lying around somewhere.
-Clean them first with a 10% bleach solution to kill pathogens.
+Disinfect them first with a 10% bleach solution to kill pathogens, or at least clean them very well.

 Instead of trashing the failing window blinds, I cut the plastic slats, which make perfect plant labels.
 You can also use a plastic milk jug.
 Sharpie pens write smoothly, but the ink eventually fades in bright sun.
 Placing the label below ground or on the shady side of the plant keeps it legible for a while longer.
 A journal or a computer log is recommended as a backup and for additional notes.

 I recently bought a few inexpensive heavy gauge flats from a big box store.
 Made by Ferry-Morse, they have no holes in the bottom and measure 10 x 20½” (inside diameter).
 They’ve proven their usefulness for holding pots of germinating seeds, so I’ll go back for several more.
+You can find similar trays from horticultural supply companies or Amazon, often in the “Microgreens” section.

 Temperature For Sowing Seeds